RedisLabs/redislabs-docs/content/modules/install/upgrade-module.md

     1. Open the JSON file.
     1. Find the module name and version number in the file.

-    An example of the JSON file for the RediSearch module is:
+    Here's an example of the JSON file for the RediSearch module:

     ![module_info](/images/rs/module_info.png)

 1. To see the versions of the modules on the cluster, run either:

     - `rladmin status modules` - Shows the latest modules available on the cluster and the modules used by databases.
     - `rladmin status modules all` - Shows all of the modules available on the cluster and the modules used by databases.

 1. To upgrade a database to the latest version of Redis and its modules to the latest version without changing the module arguments, run:

     ```sh
     rladmin upgrade db < database_name | database_ID > latest_with_modules
     ```

+    {{<warning>}}
+The upgrade process does not validate the module upgrade arguments, and incorrect arguments can cause unexpected downtime.
+Test module upgrade commands in a test environment before you upgrade modules in production.
+    {{</warning>}}

-    - To upgrade the modules without upgrading the database to the latest Redis version, use `keep_redis_version` after you specify the database.
+    - Use `keep_redis_version` to upgrade the modules without upgrading the database to the latest Redis version.

+    - To specify the modules to upgrade, add the following for each module:

+        ```sh
-    - If you want to specify the modules to upgrade, use `and module module_name <module_name> version <new_module_version_number> module_args "<module arguments>" ]` for each module.
+        and module module_name <module_name> version <new_module_version_number> module_args "<module arguments>"
-        For the modules arguments you can either use:
+        ```

+        For the module arguments, use one of the following:

         - `module_args "<module_arguments>"` to replace the existing module arguments.

         - `module_args ""` without arguments to remove the existing module arguments.

         - `module_args keep_args` to use the existing module arguments.
-    - If you want to update multiple modules, use the `and module` parameter for each module.

 ## Examples

-Here are some examples of module upgrades:
+Here are some module upgrade examples:

-- To upgrade, keep the current version of Redis, and use the latest version of the modules that are used by the database:
+- Keep the current version of Redis and upgrade to the latest version of the enabled modules:

     ```sh
     rladmin upgrade db shopping_cart keep_redis_version latest_with_modules
     ```

-- To upgrade the database to the latest Redis version and upgrade RediSearch to 1.6.7 with the specified arguments:
+- Upgrade the database to the latest Redis version and upgrade RediSearch to 1.6.7 with the specified arguments:

     ```sh
     rladmin upgrade db shopping_cart and module db_name shopping_cart module_name ft version 10607 module_args "PARTITIONS AUTO"
     ```

-- To upgrade the database to the latest Redis version and upgrade RedisBloom to version 2.2.1 without arguments:
+- Upgrade the database to the latest Redis version and upgrade RedisBloom to version 2.2.1 without arguments:

     ```sh
     rladmin upgrade db db:3 and module db_name shopping_cart module_name bf version 20201 module_args ""
     ```

-- To upgrade RedisJSON to 1.0.4 with the existing arguments and RedisBloom to version 2.2.1 without arguments:
+- Upgrade RedisJSON to 1.0.4 with the existing arguments and RedisBloom to version 2.2.1 without arguments:

     ```sh
     rladmin upgrade module db_name MyDB module_name ReJSON version 10004 module_args keep_args and module db_name MyDB module_name bf version 20201 module_args ""
     ```

-- To upgrade the database to use the latest version of Redis and use the latest version of the modules that are used by the database:
+- Upgrade the database to use the latest version of Redis and use the latest version of the enabled modules:

     ```sh
     rladmin upgrade db shopping_cart latest_with_modules